 ♦ Blackberries are a rich source of antioxidants; in fact their ORAC (Oxygen Radical Absorption Capacity) value is slightly higher than blueberries.

 ♦ Blackberries contain ellagic acid, a compound known to help fight cancer, viruses and bacteria.

 Since I have hypothyroidism and adrenal fatigue, I’ve stayed the course in following a hypoallergenic version of the Paleo diet that is wheat-free, dairy-free, nut-free, nut flour-free, and refined sugar-free.
-Not easy when I’ve always loved peach pie, zucchini bread, fruit cobblers and crisps.

 Happily, this blackberry cobbler is a perfect antidote when I have a hankering for a baked fruit treat.

-It’s lovely eaten warm or at room temperature.
+This blackberry cobbler is lovely eaten warm or at room temperature.

 Adapted from Primally Inspired

 5 cups fresh blackberries (blueberries, raspberries, boysenberries or other mixed berries)